DzakirinMD/customer-product-technical-assesment/README.md

 - 🔄 [**CI/CD** using **GitHub Actions**.  ](https://github.com/DzakirinMD/customer-product-technical-assesment/actions)
 - 📜 **OpenAPI documentation** for API testing.

-🎯 **Loyalty Service does not expose APIs**, it only processes loyalty points.

 🚀 **Follow the setup instructions above to start the application!** 🚀